 No best wah pedal list would be complete without the name that has become synonymous with the wah sound – Cry Baby.

-The GCB95 Cry Baby is the best Dunlop wah on the market, and starting at $79.99 (you can pay more to get it in different colors, as well as artist series versions), it’s hard to go wrong.
+The GCB95 Cry Baby is the best Dunlop wah on the market.
+Depending on your preference, you can pay more to get it in different colors, as well as artist series versions.
+It’s hard to go wrong with this.
 This is cheaper than a lot of the alternatives and still does a great job!